Liozon/projet-appmob/README.md

 ## Preview

-In order to preview the app, please use your mobile device and go to this [link](http://tiny.cc/appmob-app) or consult the mock-up [here](https://xd.adobe.com/view/0bde5725-48a2-44d4-98ec-80ba0b79f1c6-5e8d/?fullscreen)
+In order to preview the app, please use your mobile device and go to this [link](http://tiny.cc/appmob-app) or test our interactive mock-up [here](https://xd.adobe.com/view/0bde5725-48a2-44d4-98ec-80ba0b79f1c6-5e8d/?fullscreen)

 ## Presentation